Apple WWDC 2021 date announced – here's when you'll see iOS 15

-The Apple WWDC 2021 dates have officially been announced, with the big keynote taking place on Monday, June 7, according to Apple's official announcement today.
+The Apple WWDC 2021 dates have officially been announced, with the big keynote taking place on Monday, June 7, according to Apple's official announcement.

-Apple's developer-focused conference will happen in an online-only format for the second year in a row.
+Apple's developer-focused conference will happen in an online-only format for the second year in a row due to the Covid-19 pandemic.
 This means that while developers from around the world won't be able to attend in person, everyone will be able to tune into the announcement-packed WWDC 2021 live stream starting June 7 (it's usually at 10am PDT).
 Developer sessions will run from June 7 to June 11.

-TechRadar will of course point you to that live stream as well as live blog everything that Tim Cook and company say on June 7.
+TechRadar will of course point you to that Apple live stream as well as run a live blog of everything Tim Cook and company say on June 7.

 iOS 15 and macOS 12 expected to headline